 - HTML pages

-As we said before, a WeChat service account is more visible than a subscription account.
-The higher visibility is thanks to its ability to send out notifications every time you publish something on your wall.
+A WeChat service account is more visible than a subscription account.
+The higher visibility is thanks to its ability to send out push notifications every time you publish something on your wall.
 In addition, service accounts can also be seen on your dashboard and are not nestled in a separate folder.
 This means that your followers will see your WeChat service account more often and interact with it more.

 With features like WeChat Pay, WeChat Store, and allowing users to receive push notifications, the service account is perfect for large businesses with an extensive customer database.
 The comprehensive set of features of WeChat service accounts even includes building an app specifically for your service.
 You can even address customer concerns and feedback through a service account which is challenging to do with other account types.